 The Emerald ash tree borer (EAB) is an invasive, non-native insect discovered in the U.S. during the last decade.
 Ash borer damage is significant in all species of North American ash trees that become infected.
 Susceptible trees include white, green, and black ash.
 Know where your ash trees are located and scout for the pest in June and July as the first step to prevent ash borer from causing serious or deadly damage.

 Emerald Ash Borer Characteristics

-The emerald ash borer is so named for its emerald green color.
-The insect is about ½ inch long and leaves D-shaped holes when exiting the ash trees interior.
-The pest lays eggs and leaves the larvae to hatch inside valuable ash trees, where they create serpentine tunnels that interfere with the tree’s ability to move water and nutrients throughout its tissues.
+The emerald ash borer is so named for its emerald, green color.
+The insect is about ½ inch (1 cm.) long and leaves D-shaped holes when exiting the ash trees interior.
+The pest lays eggs and leaves the larvae to hatch inside the valuable ash trees, where they create serpentine tunnels that interfere with the tree’s ability to move water and nutrients throughout its tissues.
 Learning how to protect ash trees from ash borer can save your trees.

 How To Protect Ash Trees From Ash Borer

 Controlling the spread of emerald ash borer begins with keeping ash trees healthy and unstressed.
 The insect is usually spread through human activities, such as moving infested firewood.
 Prevent ash borer by inspecting firewood closely before purchasing and buy locally when possible.
 Do not transport firewood if you live in an area that has an ash borer population.

 Identifying ash trees is another step to lessen ash borer damage.
 Insecticidal treatments may slow damage to trees that are valued for shade or historic purposes.
 Ash tree borer treatment should be applied in May before the adult insects emerge.